 Don’t forget, you’ll take a hit on the balance transfer fee — somewhere between $300 and $500 for most cards, but again: tack that amount onto a $10K balance, and pay it all off within the 0% APR introductory period, and you’ll definitely save some money in the long run.

-Especially when you consider, there’s no annual fee on any of the cards we reviewed.
+Especially when you consider, there’s no annual fee on any of the cards I reviewed.
 What’s more, with cashback and rewards programs, you could be earning while you save.

 From this point of view, a balance transfer is definitely worth it.

 You’re here to find the best no-fee, 0% balance transfer credit cards.
-In our next section we’ll tell you everything we liked, and a few things we thought you should be aware of about each card we reviewed.
+In the next section I’ll tell you everything I liked, and a few things I thought you should be aware of about each card I reviewed.

 The Best No-Fee 0% Balance Transfer Credit Card: U.S. Bank Visa Platinum Card